 Estate planning prepares for the transfer of a person’s wealth and assets after his or her death.
 Many different items can be included in an estate plan, such as life insurance, pensions, real estate, vehicles, and personal belongings.
 Everyone can benefit from estate planning, no matter the size of the estate.
 A plan can ensure your home, wealth, and other assets are distributed properly following your death, allowing you to provide for your family even after you are gone.

 Estate planning is more than just drafting a will.
 The planning process protects your future and the future of your loved ones.
-A comprehensive plan will include living trusts and irrevocable trusts and will consider who can help you manage your finances in the event that you are incapacitated.
+A comprehensive plan typically includes a living trust or irrevocable trust, pour-over will, financial power of attorney, and advance health care directive, in addition to carefully considering who can help you manage your affairs in the event that you become incapacitated.

 Monitoring and alleviating the tax consequences of the probate process is an important function of an estate planning lawyer.
 Being able to limit the cost of transferring assets is not only important to you but can directly impact your beneficiaries.
 Estate plans can also provide for charitable donations to ensure that any non-profit organizations you feel passionate about can receive financial support with limited taxation after your passing.